 Hampton Court can be reached by overground train (South West Trains - Railtrack) direct from London Waterloo.
 The journey takes 32 minutes and the palace is a 2-minute walk across the bridge from the station.
 Hampton Court can also be reached by riverboat in the summer from Westminster, Richmond upon Thames and Kingston upon Thames.
 The journey from Westminster can take up to 4 hours, depending on the tides.

-about 3 years by Tom 5 / 5Sissinghurst is a beautiful and interesting garden, well worth seeing in October, but please see the conversation following this blog post http://www.gardenvisit.com/blog/2009/07/17/please-do-not-visit-sissinghurst-castle-garden/
+over 3 years by Tom 5 / 5Sissinghurst is a beautiful and interesting garden, well worth seeing in October, but please see the conversation following this blog post http://www.gardenvisit.com/blog/2009/07/17/please-do-not-visit-sissinghurst-castle-garden/

-about 3 years by Anonymous 5 / 5Can you please tell me if it is worthwhile to visit Sissinghurst in early October? thank you
+over 3 years by Anonymous 5 / 5Can you please tell me if it is worthwhile to visit Sissinghurst in early October? thank you

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.